1. Home

 TA322/TA422 Professional Orientation 1 & 2 / Credits earned: 1/1

-In this class, actors will begin to clarify and articulate what professional success looks like for them, and they will learn foundational skills and tools to move them toward this vision.
+In this year-long class, actors will begin to clarify and articulate what professional success looks like for them, and they will learn foundational skills and tools to move them toward this vision.
 Students will learn strategies for developing resiliency in anticipation of the stressors of being a professional actor.
 Informed by workshops with professionals in the industry and class discussions, students will investigate their own professional aspirations, identifying goals for meeting them as well as the resources they will need.
 Finally, applying the skills gained in first year classes along with the tools built through this workshop, students will learn the fundamentals of producing their own work via the production of a graduate showcase, introducing their talents to the professional world.

 • Instructor: Caitlin Lushington